Blue-Rangoon/Poly-Ops-Tactical-Shooter/README.md

 ---

 ## 📄 License
-Distributed under the MIT License.
-See [License](file:///c:/Users/OCEAN%20TECH/OneDrive/Desktop/Poly-Ops-FPS-Game/License) for details.
+Distributed under the AGPL v3.0 License.
+See [License](./License) for details.

 ---